destination-earth/DestinE_ESA_GFTS/docs/admin_hub.md

 2. [git-crypt](https://github.com/AGWA/git-crypt/blob/master/INSTALL.md);
 3. [opentofu](https://opentofu.org)

 As an admin, you'll need to set up your environment.
 The GFTS maintainer will provide you with a key encrypted with your GitHub SSH key.
 Save the content sent by the GFTS maintainer into a file, and name it `ssh-vault.txt`.
+At the moment, the keys are known to [annefou](https://github.com/annefou) and [minrk](https://github.com/minrk).

 ```
 cat ssh-vault.txt | ssh-vault view | base64 --decode > keyfile && git-crypt unlock keyfile && rm keyfile